gvwilson/sensibleadventures/santas/santas.md

 A door opened upstairs.
-Heavy boots thumped on the carpeted floor as the biggest, baldest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.<sup>Both arms, full wrap, strong squeeze that's held for two or three heartbeats.</sup>
+Heavy boots thumped on the carpeted floor as the biggest, beardiest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.<sup>Both arms, full wrap, strong squeeze that's held for two or three heartbeats.</sup>